Sevi7/top-talent-community/README.md

 - Install AWS SAM CLI (for testing locally)
   - Creating an AWS Account is not needed, you can go directly to the last steps.
   - https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html
+- Install dependencies in root folder and in `src/layer/nodejs` folder.

 ### Testing Locally
 - Compile TypeScript files